Protein Design with Guided Discrete Diffusion: Experiments

-Since we want plausibly natural antibodies with high objective value we examine the Pareto front for samples optimized for each objective, with log-likelihood assigned by ProtGPT~\citep{ferruz2022protgpt2} (trained on Uniref50~\citep{suzek2007uniref}) plotted alongside the value of the objective.
-As our primary guided baseline, we run PPLM, using IgLM as the base generative model (details in Appendix \ref{subsec:pplm}).
-For both PPLM and NOS, we generate samples for many different setting of the control hyperparameters (Section \ref{subsec:guided_discrete_diffusion}), which yields samples across the spectrum from aggressively optimizing the objective to conservatively maintaining high likelihood.
+To test guided sampling from our model, we run experiments on two simple single-objective tasks: \begin{itemize}[leftmargin=2em] \item The percentage of beta sheets, measured on primary sequence~\citep{cock2009biopython} \item The solvent accessible surface area (SASA) of the protein's predicted structure~\citep{ruffolo2022fast} \end{itemize} Since we want plausibly natural antibodies with high objective value we examine the Pareto front for samples optimized for each objective, with log-likelihood assigned by ProtGPT~\citep{ferruz2022protgpt2} (trained on Uniref50~\citep{suzek2007uniref}) plotted against the value of the objective.
+As an autoregressive guided baseline, we run PPLM, using IgLM as the base generative model (details in Appendix \ref{subsec:pplm}).
+We use DiGress \citep{vignac2022digress} as a guided diffusion baseline.
+DiGress uses gradients on one-hot representations to performing guidance in the embedding layer and is thus closely related to our approach.
+We discuss differences between the methods and the details of our DiGress experiments in Appendix \ref{subsec:nos-hypers}.
+For PPLM, DiGress, and NOS, we generate samples for many different setting of the control hyperparameters (Section \ref{subsec:guided_discrete_diffusion}), which yields samples across the spectrum from aggressively optimizing the objective to conservatively maintaining high likelihood.
 We also include DiffAb and RFDiffusion without guidance as baselines, as examples of popular ``diversification'' procedures, in which new samples are generated for later ranking and filtering.
-In \autoref{fig:controllability} (b \& c), we see that, for both continuous and discrete corruptions, NOS offers better trade-offs between optimizing the objective and maintaining high likelihood, while also generating high values of the objective at the extreme.
+In \autoref{fig:controllability}, we see that for both continuous and discrete corruptions NOS offers better trade-offs between optimizing the objective and maintaining high likelihood, while also generating high values of the objective at the extreme.